CloudSecurityAlliance/gsd-database/README.md

 # GSD Data format

 The GSD doesn't have a finished data format yet.
-The GSD is experimenting with various JSON-LD iterations within the git repo currently.
+The GSD is experimenting primarily with an extended OSV format, various JSON-LD iterations and the CVE JSON 5.0 format.

+# Identity and attribution for participation

+Currently the GSD requires identity/atttribution for participation in GitHub to a GitHub account, this is a technical limitation/feature of the platform.
+Participation in the public email lists/Twitter/etc. for example does NOT require a GitHub account (or any identity beyond a working email address/Twitter account/etc.).
+Truly anonymous participation is not explicitly supported, however pseudonymity is supported and welcome.